ansible/ansible/docsite/rst/guide_rax.rst

 ``rax.py`` also accepts a ``RAX_REGION`` environment variable, which can contain an individual region, or a comma separated list of regions.

-For more information about the credentials file, see _`Credentials File`.

 When using ``rax.py``, you will not have a 'localhost' defined in the inventory.

 As mentioned previously, you will often be running most of these modules outside of the host loop, and will need 'localhost' defined.
 The recommended way to do this, would be to create an ``inventory`` directory, and place both the ``rax.py`` script and a file containing ``localhost`` in it.

 Executing ``ansible`` or ``ansible-playbook`` and specifying the ``inventory`` directory instead of an individual file, will cause ansible to evaluate each file in that directory for inventory.

+Let's test our inventory script to see if it can talk to Rackspace Cloud.

 .. code-block:: bash

     $ RAX_CREDS_FILE=~/.raxpub ansible all -i inventory/ -m setup

-The ``rax.py`` inventory script will output information similar to the following information, which will be utilized for inventory and discoverable hostvars:
+Assuming things are properly configured, the ``rax.py`` inventory script will output information similar to the following information, which will be utilized for inventory and variables.

 .. code-block:: json